University Hospital Monklands

 What You'll Bring:

-Ability to effectively monitor patients therapeutic regimens in order to ensure effectiveness and reduce toxicity.
+Ability to monitor patient therapeutic regimens to ensure effectiveness and reduce toxicity.

 What we Offer